Safari West

 Is there internet access at Safari West?

 Yes.
 We offer wireless internet access to our overnight guests (available in our café).
-Ask how to access at the office.
+Ask how to access it at the office.

 Is there a television in the tent?

 There is no television in the tent.
 When you come to Safari West, the idea is to get away from it all and experience the next best thing to being in Africa.
-Additionally, the tents are not sound proof and having a television on until late into the night would disturb your fellow guests.
+Additionally, the tents are not soundproof and having a television on until late into the night would disturb your fellow guests.
 There are outlets in the tents and you can bring your laptop or a portable DVD player to watch movies if you like.
-We do ask that you keep the volume down or use headphones in order to be a good neighbor.
+We do ask that you keep the volume down or use headphones to be a good neighbor.

 Do I have to leave my tent in the middle of the night to use the restroom?